Murder The Gold Standard of Criminal Defense

 Prosecutors will try to impose the greatest charges possible, even if a killing does not occur.
 They will also add on aggravating circumstances in an attempt to extend your sentence.
 Some offenses related to murder include:

-DUI Murder: This is a descriptive way to refer to second-degree murder charges stemming from a fatal DUI accident.
+• DUI Murder: This is a descriptive way to refer to second-degree murder charges stemming from a fatal DUI accident.
 It’s also called Watson murder, named after a landmark California Supreme Court case (People v.
 Watson) that established the possibility of charging DUI drivers with murder under certain conditions.
+This classification underscores the prosecutorial stance that drinking and driving actions exhibit a reckless disregard for human life.

 Penalties for Murder in Nevada County